stygian-phrygian/hypatia/README.md

 A Part holds the playback state of a sample.
 That is, a part is a sample and an associated group of parameters relevant for sample playback.
-One can think of a Part like a track within a DAW (in a sense) The parameters of the Part (sample amplitude, filter, distortion, etc.) are all realtime editable.
+One can think of a Part like a track within a DAW (in a sense).
+The parameters of the Part (sample amplitude, filter, distortion, etc.) are all realtime editable.

 An FXSend represents a group of parameters relevant for further effects processing